mandrianova/books/README.md

 #### Application

 [Application.py](application.py) contains functions:
-- def _jinja2_filter_datetime(date, fmt=None).
+- _jinja2_filter_datetime(date, fmt=None).
 Custom filter for a date in templates.
 It used in [Book.html](templates/book.html) for reviews list.
-- def login_required(f).
+- login_required(f).
 Method for restricting access and authorization verification.
 Used like decorated function for index() and book().
-- def index().
+- index().
 Function for the main page of the site.
 Only Get method.
 Route ('/').
 It contains logic for queries from search and for pagination.
 Returns render template [index.html](templates/index.html).
-- def book(book_id).
+- book(book_id).
 Function for the book page.
 Method Get is for rendering template book page [book.html](templates/book.html) and Post is for saving review from [form_review.html](templates/form_review.html).
 Route ("/book/\<int:book_id>").
-- def logout() is a standard function for logout.
+- logout() is a standard function for logout.
-- def login().
+- login().
 Get method renders the template [login.html](templates/login.html).
 Post method checks user data and log in user.
 Also return error messages if the form is incorrect.
-- def register().
+- register().
 Get method renders the template [register.html](templates/register.html).
 Post method checks and save user data in users table.
 Also return error messages if the form is incorrect.
-- def api_isbn(isbn).
+- api_isbn(isbn).
 Only Get method returns a JSON response containing the book’s title, author, publication date, ISBN number, review count, and average score.
 If ISBN is incorrect returns ```{"error": "Invalid ISBN"}``` and status code 422, if isbn don't found returns ```{"error": "Book is not found"}``` and status code 404.
 The example of correct resulting JSON:
 ```json
 {
   "ISBN": "0006551815",